 How-To: Get Started with Oidc Authentication

-OidcAuthenticationProvider allows your users to sign in using their identities from a participating identity provider.
-It can wrap support for any OpenID Connect backend, such as IdentityServer into an implementation of IAuthenticationProvider.
-This tutorial will use the OIDC authorization to validate user credentials.
+OidcAuthenticationProvider is a specific implementation of IAuthenticationProvider that allows your users to sign in using their identities from a participating identity provider.
+It provides seamless integration with any OpenID Connect backend, such as IdentityServer.
+By acting as an adapter, it integrates OpenID Connect authentication into the Uno.Extensions ecosystem, allowing you to leverage a unified approach across platforms.

 Important

 This guide assumes you used the template wizard or dotnet new unoapp to create your solution.
-If not, it is recommended that you follow the Creating an application with Uno.Extensions article for creating an application from the template.
+If not, it is recommended that you follow the Creating an application with Uno.Extensions documentation to create an application from the template.

 1. Prepare for OIDC authentication